apache/nuttx/configs/teensy/README.txt

       CONFIG_WDTO_4S
       CONFIG_WDTO_8S

- ATMEGA specific device driver settings
+  AT90USB specific device driver settings

-    CONFIG_USARTn_SERIAL_CONSOLE - selects the USARTn for the console and ttys0 (default is the USART0).
+    CONFIG_USARTn_SERIAL_CONSOLE - selects the USARTn for the console and ttys0 (default is no serial console).
     CONFIG_USARTn_RXBUFSIZE - Characters are buffered as received.
        This specific the size of the receive buffer CONFIG_USARTn_TXBUFSIZE - Characters are buffered before